 - Oklahoma Connection | Talbot came with her parents to settle near Stillwater in 1892.

 When Nora Talbot began her career as a home economics teacher at OSU in 1919, enrollment was only 148.
 By 1940, the department had grown to an enrollment of 752.

 “Her tireless energy, her unlimited ambition for her school and her girls, and her understanding of the problems they face – these are the qualities that have enabled her to build home economics…” - The Daily O'Collegian, 1940

 Dean of the Oklahoma A&M College (now Oklahoma State University) School of Home Economics for 27 years, Nora Amaryllis Talbot was born in Nebraska and settled with her parents and six siblings near Stillwater in 1892.
-She graduated from Central State Normal School in Edmond with her music degree in 1907, and returned to teach music in Stillwater and in Kansas before receiving another degree in home economics from Oklahoma A&M. Mrs. Talbot taught courses at Nowata and Muskogee and then returned to A&M in 1916, as head of the Household Arts Department.
+She graduated from Central State Normal School (now the University of Central Oklahoma) in Edmond with her music degree in 1907, and returned to teach music in Stillwater and in Kansas before receiving another degree in home economics from OSU.
+Mrs. Talbot taught courses at Nowata and Muskogee and then returned to OSU in 1916, as head of the Household Arts Department.
 Eight years later she became Dean.
 Mrs. Talbot also received a master’s degree from Columbia University in 1921, and furthered her graduated studies at Harvard University in 1929 and 1930.
 Dean Talbot originated a home economics course for men in 1926, and, in 1939 and 1940, she added a department called Home Life, in which a course in marriage was offered for the first time.